bjvickers/containerized-nodejs-rest-scaffold/README.md

 Debugging may be performed using Chromium Developer Tools: https://nodejs.org/en/docs/guides/debugging-getting-started

-As with `start-wip`, auto-compilation and reload will occur on any changes made to the Typescript files.
+As with `start:dev`, auto-compilation and reload will occur on any changes made to the Typescript files.

 ### Profiling / Local Load Testing
 ```
-$ npm run start-wip-profiler
+$ npm run start:dev:profiler
 ```
 A tick file will be created and populated during app execution.
 To review the file, stop the app, then: